n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 rendered visually, either as an above-base mark or in a substitution form triggered by an adjacent codepoint.

-The asat may be placed following a consonant to denote that the consonant is doubled.
-The asat may also be followed by a halant, a sequence that is used to trigger the "Kinzi" special form.
+An asat may be placed following a consonant to denote that the consonant is doubled.
+An asat may also be followed by a halant, a sequence that is used to trigger the "Kinzi" special form.

 **Chandrabindu** (or simply **Bindu**) is the standard term for the